 Sometimes you need a getaway.
-But sometimes money is tight or you have a boatload of little people.
+But sometimes (or always) money is tight or you have a boatload of little people.
 Going away to stay in a hotel just doesn’t have any appeal.
 And sometimes, you agree to go camping because your husband wants go camping.

 For Christmas, the kids and I gave their daddy a 10 man tent, and he has been itching to use it.
 They did set it up in the front yard one night, while I and my not-so-sure-about-camping kids opted to stay in our cozy beds.
 Other than the times I camped in the yard with friends as a kid, I only had “for real” camped once, and it was just ehhh.
-But because I love my man, I agreed to do this thing…7 kids in tow.
+However, because I love my man, I agreed to do this thing…7 kids in tow.

 I would not be exaggerating one bit if I said I had no idea how to pack for a camping trip.
 I knew we needed the tent (duh) and air mattresses, sleeping bags, camping chairs, food and picnic stuff, but beyond that?
 Thank you to my veteran camper friend and Google.
 I seriously searched for “what to pack for a camping trip.”